History

 On March 2, 2017, Prime Minister Bernard Cazeneuve, accompanied by Secretary of State, Thierry Mandon, launched the subscription fund for PAUSE at the Collège de France

 , thus demonstrating strong support for the program.
 Created under the aegis of the Fondation de France, this fund was intended to receive private donations.
-An additional public endowment of one million euros was awarded to the program.
+An additional public endowment of one million euros was awarded to the programme.

 A historical precedent: